- Doctors & Departments

 - Research & Innovation

 According to the Brain Injury Association of Colorado, a conservatively estimated 1,500 to 2,500 youth athletes visit Colorado emergency rooms for sports-related concussions each year.
-At the same time, the number of children treated in the Concussion Program at Children's Hospital Colorado has risen steadily over the last three years at an average rate of 32 percent per year.
+At the same time, the number of children treated in the Concussion Program at Children's Hospital Colorado has risen steadily over the last three years at an average rate of 32% per year.

 “Concussions pose particular risks to children and young adults, whose brains are still developing and may take longer to recover after an injury,” said Dr. Joe Grubenhoff, emergency medicine physician with Children’s Concussion Program.
 “Most concussions heal within a couple of weeks, but every concussion is serious.
 A young athlete needs plenty of time – and proper medical management – to give the brain an opportunity to mend.”